Coolcate Logo

 Today, London is home to some of the world’s most exclusive, high-end casinos, particularly in the prestigious Mayfair district in London’s West End.
 Many millionaires, business tycoons, carp sharps, celebrities and sultans have parted with their fortunes in the Mayfair district.
 Listed are some of the most glamorous casinos within the district, catering to the highest of high rollers.

-Les Ambassadeurs – The famous scene from the Bond film “Dr. No”, when Sean Connery suavely lights a cigarette at the Baccarat table and introduces himself to the world with the celebrated line “Bond.
+The famous scene from the Bond film “Dr. No”, when Sean Connery suavely lights a cigarette at the Baccarat table and introduces himself to the world with the celebrated line “Bond.
 James Bond” takes place in this high-end Mayfair casino.
 Annual premier membership to this respected establishment costs £25,000.
-“Les A”, as it is better known, is set inside a superb Georgian-era building once owned by Leopold de Rothschild in the 19th century.
+“Les A”, as it is better known, occupies a superb Georgian-era building once owned by Leopold de Rothschild in the 19th century.

-Clermont Club – Long considered the cream of Mayfair, the Clermont Clubs’s original members included dukes, earls and cabinet ministers.
-Set in a series of rooms on three floors, since its grand opening, the casino is known for attracting the rich and famous, including Ian Fleming and Kerry Packer.
+Long considered the cream of Mayfair, the Clermont Clubs’s original members included dukes, earls and cabinet ministers.
+The club occupies a series of rooms on three floors.
+Since its grand opening, the casino has attracted the rich and famous, including Ian Fleming and Kerry Packer.
 Nowadays, this elegant establishment sees high rollers from Asia and the Middle East, and people who have the kind of coin to wager incredible sums of money.

 At the time, Crockford was one of the wealthiest men in England and brought gambling to the elite in London, establishing the status of Mayfair as a premier gambling destination.
 The modern Crockfords Casino is based on the original’s design and now welcomes high rollers from around the world in droves.